 If you approach the most prestigious millworks in the world and ask them how to make the best high-end veneer doors in the world, you are likely to receive a response which references Peter Sing’s patented and patent-pending veneer door technologies and his Master Quality Door Veneer Surfaces.

 Wood veneer doors are growing in popularity due to the design features which are available in matching grain orientation on the faces of the door.
 The most popular orientation is called “book match” which orients leaves of veneer opened alongside each other in alternating pairs, like opening a book, where the left leaf mirrors the leaf on the right.

 Book matched veneer doors are followed by “slip match” veneer doors, where the grain orientation of the leaves all face the same direction alongside one another.

 There are other types of veneer matching which includes “end match,” where veneer leaves are mirrored end to end, “reverse slip match” which alternates veneer strips flipped end to end, which greatly reduces any mirroring effect, producing a more natural result.
-Then, there is “random match,” which shuffles all the pieces and creates a more unique succession of veneers placed side by side.
+“Random match,” which shuffles all the pieces and creates a more unique succession of veneers placed side by side.

 Beyond these veneer matching options; special matches can be made to create a desired artistic result for high-end architectural veneer doors.

 These matching capabilities are unique to veneer because veneer is sliced so thin that there is grain duplication which can be matched or mismatched according to an artist’s or designer’s vision.